lsst/dp0-1_lsst_io/data-access-analysis-tools/index.rst

 The Notebook Aspect of the RSP provides an environment from which users can access and manipulate Rubin data products on the same machines where those data products reside (i.e., "next-to-the-data" -- no downloading of data to your local machine).
 In particular, the Notebook Aspect offers Python-based access to DP0.1 data products via a custom implementation of web-based JupyterLab Notebooks (`JupyterLab documentation <https://jupyterlab.readthedocs.io/en/stable/index.html>`_).
 A file browser, a terminal command-line interface, and an iPython console are also available within JupyterLab.

-Within the RSP Notebook Aspect, users can query DP0.1 data sets, subset and retrieve catalogs, manipulate and display images, calculate derived properties, plot results, :ref:`reprocess the data<Data-Access-Analysis-Tools-Data-Processing>`_, and most other analyses you can imagine performing with Python on astronomical images and catalogs.
-A stable software environment is provided and maintained for users.
-For DP0, this environment will support Python 3 only.
+Within the RSP Notebook Aspect, users can query DP0.1 data sets, subset and retrieve catalogs, manipulate and display images, calculate derived properties, plot results, :ref:`reprocess the data<Data-Access-Analysis-Tools-Data-Processing>`, and most other analyses you can imagine performing with Python on astronomical images and catalogs.
+A stable software environment is provided and maintained for users, which includes many commonly-used packages and the :ref:`LSST Science Pipelines<Tools-LSST-Science-Pipelines>`.
+For DP0, this environment will only support Python 3.

-To get started with the RSP Notebook aspect, use this :ref:`Data-Access-Analysis-Tools-NB-Intro`.
+Get started with this :ref:`Data-Access-Analysis-Tools-NB-Intro`.

 .. _Tools-RSP-Portal: